Stephanie-Ash/the-pizza-oven/README.md

 * [Bootstrap 4.6](https://getbootstrap.com/docs/4.6/getting-started/introduction/) has been used to assist with the styling of the site and particularly the responsiveness.
 * [Hover.css](https://ianlunn.github.io/Hover/) has been used to apply colour change to links and buttons when hovered over.
 * [jQuery](https://jquery.com/) has been used for some of the Bootstrap components and also in the custom JS file.
-* [Google Fonts](https://fonts.google.com/) has been used for the Poppins and Roboto fonts used throughout the site.
-* [Font Awesome](https://fontawesome.com/) has been used to provide icons for the site.
 * [Heroku](https://www.heroku.com) has been used to deploy the site.
 * [Gunicorn](https://gunicorn.org/) has been used as the server to run Django on Heroku.
 * [Cloudinary](https://cloudinary.com/) has been used to store the static and media files for the site.
 * [PostgresSQL](https://www.postgresql.org/) has been used as the database for the site.
-* [TingPNG](https://tinypng.com/) has been used to compress the images used on the site.
+* [TinyPNG](https://tinypng.com/) has been used to compress the images used on the site.
 * [Git](https://git-scm.com/) has been used for version control by using the Gitpod terminal to commit and push code to GitHub.
 * [Github](https://github.com/) has been used to store the project's code.
-* [Balsamiq](https://balsamiq.com/wireframes/desktop/) has been used to create the wireframes for the project.
-* [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) has been used to create the database schema for the project.
-* [Am I responsive](http://ami.responsivedesign.is/) has been used to make a mockup of the site.

 ## Testing